 - Bees will help to increase the quantity and quality of flowering crops (coffee, papaw, banana, avocado, macadamia, mangoes, etc.)

-Read Next; Which are the best honey Bees in Kenya?
+Read Next; Which are types of Bees in Kenya?

-Which bee products can you sell in Kenya
+Which are the best bee products in Kenya?

-Honey, beeswax and propolis are the three major products from bee keeping in Kenya.
-Other worthy exploiting for more cash are royal jelly, pollen, bee venom and bee brood.
+Honey, beeswax, and propolis are the three major products of beekeeping in Kenya.
+Other worthy exploiting for more cash are royal jelly, pollen, bee venom, and bee brood.
 This post will focus on the three major products

 which is the best type of honey to buy in Kenya?
-Honey is the key product from bee keeping.
+Honey is the key product of beekeeping.
 Honey mostly contains sugars (80-85%) that are easily absorbed by the body.
 Honey is made from nectar which is a sugary secretion of flowers.

-It has a high market value, very profitable and has a high growing demand in the local and export markets.
+It has a high market value, is very profitable, and has a high growing demand in the local and export markets.
 Its demand stems from its many traditional and medicinal uses.
 The commonly used of honey in Kenya are;

 - Traditional food preservative

-- An energy food for young, old and sick people
+- Energy food for young, old, and sick people

 - Making local beer

-To earn highest profits in beekeeping in Kenya, extract it and sell refined pure honey in well packaged plastic and glass jars.
+To earn the highest profits in beekeeping in Kenya, extract it and sell refined pure honey in well-packaged plastic and glass jars.
 There are 5 types of honey available in Kenyan markets.

-- Crude honey- A mix of ripe and unripe honey mixed with wax, honey comb bees and brood comb.
+- Crude honey- A mix of ripe and unripe honey mixed with wax, honeycomb bees, and brood comb.
 Usually used to brew local beer.
-It has very high demand in Kenya.
+It has a very high demand in Kenya.

-- Semi refined honey- The liquid honey that remain after wax is skimmed off.
+- Semi-refined honey- The liquid honey that remains after the wax is skimmed off.
 I may contain some impurities such as wax remains and bee’s legs.
-Its mostly consumed at home or sold for further refining.
+It’s mostly consumed at home or sold for further refining.

 - Refined honey- Marketed as refined pure honey.
-Its strained to remove any impurities.
+It is strained to remove any impurities.
 It’s marketed without adding any other product.

-- Chunk honey-this is pure honey that has some comb pieces or chunks added into the jars.
-Its done to give consumers some confidence that it is natural honey.
-Because of this reason, chunk honey may fetch prices than refined honey.
+- Chunk honey is pure honey that has some comb pieces or chunks added into the jars.
+It is done to give consumers some confidence that it is natural honey.
+Because of this reason, chunk honey may fetch higher prices than refined honey.

 - Comb honey – Also known as capped honey.
-Its honeycombs in white capping’s.
-Beekeepers cut these caps, add them in small trays and cover them with cling films.
+It’s honeycombs in white cappings.
+Beekeepers cut these caps, add them in small trays, and cover them with cling films.
 It’s the most premium quality honey in Kenya.
-Its priced per gram and has a huge niche market in Nairobi’s affluent estates.
+Its price per gram has a huge niche market in Nairobi’s affluent estates.

-Beeswax is one of (by)products from beekeeping.
+Beeswax is one of the byproducts of beekeeping.
 It’s the substances that bees use to make their honeycombs.

-Though its not highly used in Kenya, It is a valuable raw material in cosmetics, soaps and wood preservation.
-Besides you can learn to make candles, batiks, shoe polish for sale with additional training.
+Though it is not highly used in Kenya, It is a valuable raw material in cosmetics, soaps, and wood preservation.
+Besides you can learn to make candles, batiks, and shoe polish for sale with additional training.

-Is bee keeping in Kenya profitable?
+Is beekeeping in Kenya profitable?
 The simple answer is yes.
 But it will depend on how well you manage your apiary.
-In this post we will give you simplified costs and benefits analysis for starting and running a commercial bee keeping enterprise.
+In this post, we will give you a simplified cost and benefits analysis for starting and running a commercial beekeeping enterprise.
 We will compute all the income for selling bee products minus capital and operational costs.